 Final Notes

-• As Patrick Lagreid noted in the news story, the company still has a limited amount of the original Gold Series releases from 1994 and 1995, which occasionally get used at events as auction items or special prizes.
+• As Patrick Lagreid noted in the news story, the company still has a limited number of the original Gold Series releases from 1994 and 1995, which are occasionally used at events as auction items or special prizes.

 • When the company moved its production to Nicaragua, it was to a factory in Condega, Nicaragua.
 Charlie Minato noted in his 90 Miles Reserva Selecta Gordo review that the AgroIndustrial Nicaraguense de Tabacos S.A. is one of the few factories not located in Estelí.